-To place a vehicle in a living (inter vivos) or other type of trust, you must title the vehicle in the name of the trust.
+To place a vehicle in a trust, you must title the vehicle in the name of the trust.
 You can apply for a title (and registration) in person at any of the MVA's full service branch offices.
-You also can mail the documents to the MVA's mail in title unit in the Glen Burnie office, or go to an where they will assist you in applying.
+You also can mail the documents to the MVA's mail in title unit in the Glen Burnie offices.

 - Proof of purchase price – This should be a bill of sale signed by both the buyer(s) and seller(s).
 For non-dealer sales, the bill of sale must be on the MVA's Bill of Sale and notarized if the following conditions apply:

 o the vehicle is less than 7 years old; and

 o the purchase price is at least $500 below the book value; and